-As far as we know, this paper is the first to propose the use of "typical behavior" recorded in event logs as an aid for comparison.
+As far as we know, this paper and our work in [4] are among the first to propose the use of "typical behavior" recorded in event logs as an aid for comparison.
 This makes the work quite different from the references mentioned in this section.
-Moreover, we show that this can be used in the context of process mining [2, 4].
+Moreover, we show that this can be used in the context of process mining [3, 5, 6].